siddhartha-shrivastava/Natural_language_processing/README.md

 # Natural_language_processing
-1) Building a basic hotel review sentiment analyzer using logistic regression
-2) Making a trigram model, and reducing its perplexity
-3) Sarcasm detection challange from the reddit.
+Building a basic hotel review sentiment analyzer using logistic regression; Making a trigram model, and reducing its perplexity; Sarcasm detection challange from the reddit.